 January 2026 Our annual trip to Florida, primarily to see my sisters, includes some tried-and-true campgrounds as well as a couple of new ones.
 Poinsett, a South Carolina state park, is our first stop.
 Earlier reviews complained about the roads but they’re in good condition now.
 The scenery is appealing, with CCC-built structures, and the extensive trails are well-maintained.
-(For reservation purposes: campsite descriptions indicate whether the surface is gravel or dirt.)
+(Whether the campsite surface is gravel or dirt is worth considering when making reservations.)

 Although we’ve been to Jekyll Island we haven’t camped here until now.
 The campground is at the north end of the island with good access to Driftwood Beach, biking trails, and the fishing center with it’s large pier.
 Campsites vary in width.
 There could be a parking lot atmosphere if it weren’t for the numerous trees and Spanish moss.
 The main bathhouse is due for major renovation.
 Campspot, the reservation service, has come to our attention before for the various fees it imposes.
 In this case, $10 was required to guarantee the site we’d chosen.
 We declined but still got the desired site upon arrival.